tecton-ai/tecton-terraform-setup/emr_sample/README.md

     IP ranges that should be able to access Tecton endpoint.
 Currently this defaults to `0.0.0.0/0` so everyone can access the Tecton endpoint

 * `tecton_assuming_account_id` :
     This is the Tecton AWS account ID.
-Please get this from your Tecon rep.
+Please get this from your Tecton rep.

 ### Output Variables :